EmpPowiUDE/NovalandGuide/docs/source/DataCollection.rst

 Novaland enables the collection of diverse participant behavior data through an online process.
 Just follow a few steps to gather the information.

-Upload your project on Heroku:
+Upload your project on Heroku
 ================================
 The goal is to deliver the new version of Novaland on the existing server.
 The Project is already available on the Heroku Server.